-In this unit, pupils will learn about a range of creative activities and therapies that are available in health or social care and understand the physical, intellectual, emotional and social benefits of these.
-Pupils will learn how to plan and deliver a creative activity with an individual or group and evaluate their planning and delivery.
+In this unit, pupils will learn about a current health promotion campaigns, and their importance in creating a healthy society.
+Pupils will learn how to plan and deliver their own health promotion campaign with an individual or group, and evaluate both their planning and delivery.